Read below about factors that may affect your contraceptive choices, or you can take Planned Parenthood's quiz.

 How much does a method cost, and how will you pay for it?

-Will you need to pay for it as needed (as with Male Condoms, Female Condoms, and Sponges), monthly (as with Birth Control Pills) or with a more substantial up-front cost (as with IUD and Implant)?
+Will you need to pay for it as needed (as with External Condoms, Internal Condoms, and Sponges), monthly (as with Birth Control Pills) or with a more substantial up-front cost (as with IUD and Implant)?
 Note that sometimes paying up front for a long-acting method can be more cost-effective than less expensive methods.

-Will you pay on your own, with help from a partner and/or through insurance?
-For privacy, some students choose to pay for contraception themselves rather than use their parents' insurance.
+Will you pay on your own, with help from someone else and/or through insurance?
+For privacy, some students choose to pay for contraception themselves rather than use their family's insurance.
 See also Contraception Cost, Insurance and Payment.